agb32/cosmadoc/docs/source/dirac.md

 needed to run and develop a distributed HPC service, and potential knowledge transfer and industrial partnership projects.
-The continued pooling of complementary expertise will ensure that the UK remains one of the world-leaders of theoretical modeling in particle physics, astronomy and cosmology.
+The continued pooling of complementary expertise will ensure that the UK remains one of the world-leaders of theoretical modelling in particle physics, astronomy and cosmology.

 ## Training